Hans Christian Andersen's Copenhagen (Self Guided), Copenhagen

 1) Hans Christian Andersen Statue

-The placement of the statue is symbolic, with Andersen seated and gazing toward Tivoli Gardens, the famed amusement park that inspired some of his magical stories.
-This connection between the statue and the park enriches the cultural landscape of Copenhagen, drawing visitors and locals alike to this central location.
+The placement of the statue is symbolic, with Andersen casting a wistful gaze toward Tivoli Gardens, the whimsical amusement park that may or may not have inspired some of his magical stories.

 2) H. C. Andersen Fairy-Tale House